mikkyang/rust-jwt/README.md

 ## Usage

-Note, for legacy support (not recommended), import from `jwt::legacy` instead of directly from `jwt`.
+Note, for legacy support (not recommended, only supported up until 0.9.0), import from `jwt::legacy` instead of directly from `jwt`.
 Everything should work as before, with some small improvements.